AndreasFranke5/TwinCity/README.md

 The lines in our prototype are critical for:

-- Measuring exact distances between markers (e.g., safety zones, hazards).
+- Measuring exact distances between markers (e.g., safety zones, hazards). (to be implemented)
-- Simulating real-world scenarios, like evacuation routes or spatial planning.
+- Marking real-world scenarios, like evacuation routes or spatial planning.
 - Enabling collaborative adjustments—teams can tweak paths and instantly gauge impact.

 However, clear boundaries mean smarter decisions in the real world.
-This functionality achieved what we expected before and helped to simulate the situations.

 <div>
    <a href="http://github.com/AndreasFranke5/TwinCity">